 When performing the rectal exam, the examiner should conceptualize the relevant anatomy.
 The external anal sphincter is the most distal part of the anal canal, which extends three to four centimeters before transitioning into the rectum.
 The prostate gland lies anterior to the rectum, just beyond the anal canal.
 The posterior surface of the prostate, including its apex, base, lateral lobes, and median sulcus, can be palpated through the rectal wall.
 The normal consistency of the prostate is similar to the thenar eminence when the hand is in a tight fist.
 The thumb knuckle is representative of what a hard nodule may feel like.
 The normal size of the prostate increases with age and is approximately 4.0 cm by 3.5 cm, or 20-30 g, in a young man.

 The steps of the male rectal exam, including preparation, positioning, neurologic assessment, external inspection and palpation, examination of the prostate and rectum, and evaluation of the stool, are detailed in this video.
-The female rectal exam and the male genitourinary (GU) exam are beyond the scope of this demonstration.

 Procedure: